 Jeanie Mossa's art is derived from dreams and archetypal images found deep in the World Soul.
 Her artworks are an eclectic collection of mixed media, sculpture, spirit-being dolls and artisan jewelry.
 With influences from the impressionists to Roger Dean and Dale Chihuly, she continues to create new works in old and new forms.

 Jeanie also holds a Master of Science degree in Traditional Oriental Medicine.
 A modern day medicine woman with additional training in Bach Flower Remedies, Aromatherapy and Energy Healing.
-She is a licensed acupuncturist, herbalist and owner of Four Paws Acupuncture.
+She is a licensed acupuncturist and herbalist.
 She is the author of several books and articles on alternative medicine for people and pets.
+Owner of Four Paws Acupuncture and Practical Magic Salem in Salem MA.

 "Art and Story" art exhibit at the Shirlington Library